Framing Routine (FI)

 We have used the framing routine for math, reading, writing, science, and social studies.
 Students have used the frame to complete a cut and paste, take research notes, review strategies, find important/main ideas and details from a passage, and have a graphic organizer to use to pan out their writing.

-manderson About 1 year ago
+manderson Over 1 year ago